thevoltagesource/LennoxiComfort/README.md

     min_temp: 55 (optional, default = 45)
     max_temp: 90 (optional, default = 95)
 ```
 Platform has to be 'lennox' but everything else is your's to customize.
+Don't include the parentheses in your config.
+Those are just my way of putting some inline notes in this example.

 # Notes